SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.02_MultiModal_Tokenization.md

 Recent advancements in vector quantization methods have focused on achieving better image reconstruction and enhancing generative capabilities.
 To improve reconstruction quality, both architectural innovations and codebook designs have been proposed.
 Transformer-based frameworks, such as ViT-VQGAN~\citep{yu2022vectorquantized}, Swin-MAE~\citep{xu2023swin}, Swin-Unet~\citep{cao2021swinunet}, and Efficient-VQGAN~\citep{cao2023efficientvqgan}, replace traditional CNN encoders and decoders with more robust modules like ViT~\citep{vit} and Swin-Transformer~\citep{liu2021swinTransformer,liu2022swinV2}, leading to better feature representations and reconstruction fidelity.
-Additionally, several methods such as LFQ~\citep{magvit2} and FSQ~\citep{FSQ} are proposed to address the significant challenge of codebook collapse during \textbf{codebook learning}, where a large portion of code embeddings are not used when enlarging the codebook size, causing a redundancy in the codebook and limiting the expressive power of the generative model~\citep{baykal2024edvaemitigatingcodebookcollapse}.
+Additionally, several methods such as LFQ~\citep{magvit2} and FSQ~\citep{FSQ} are proposed to address the significant challenge of codebook collapse during **codebook learning**, where a large portion of code embeddings are not used when enlarging the codebook size, causing a redundancy in the codebook and limiting the expressive power of the generative model~\citep{baykal2024edvaemitigatingcodebookcollapse}.
 For improved generative performance and efficiency, several approaches have been introduced.
 \citet{tian2024VAR} propose Visual Autoregressive modeling, which facilitates image generation through "next-scale prediction", moving away from the traditional raster-scan "next-token prediction" used in standard VQVAE-based models.